CSUS-LLVM/OptSched/README.md

 # OptSched - Optimizing Scheduler
 Combinatorial instruction scheduling research project at CSU Sacramento.

 This plugin for the [LLVM](https://llvm.org/) compiler is an optional machine scheduler.
 We implement an Ant Colony Optimization instruction scheduling algorithm on the GPU.
-The enumarating combinatorial scheduler will not work on the branch, this branch is for the ACO instruction scheduler running on the GPU.
+The enumarating combinatorial scheduler will not work on this branch, this branch is for the ACO instruction scheduler running on the GPU.

 ## Requirements